prtkgpt/questdb.io/docs/api/influxdb-line-protocol.md

 InfluxDB line protocol makes it possible to send data under different shapes.
 Each new entry may contain certain metadata tags or readings, and others not.
-Whilst the example just above highlights structured data, it is possible for Influx line protocol users to send data as follows.
+Whilst the example just above highlights structured data, it is possible for InfluxDB line protocol users to send data as follows.

 ```shell
 readings,city=London temperature=23.2 1465839830100400000